JoeMelko/joemelko.github.io/posts/TopicReweighting.md

 > DCLM-Baseline is already one of the most heavily curated open datasets.
 It outperforms Fineweb-Edu with 50% fewer tokens and C4 with 80% fewer tokens.

 We embed each document, truncated to 1024 tokens, using Qwen3-Embedding-0.6B [11] and use faiss k-means to cluster the documents in $10,000$ clusters, following precedent set by SemDeDup [12].
 We choose OpenHermes2.5 [13] as our target set and truncate each example 2048 tokens, the size of our context window.
-During training, we employ a 2-way jittered shuffle to ensure maximal cluster balance throughout training + optimal spacing between repeated examples.
+During training, we employ a 2-way jittered shuffle to ensure maximal cluster balance + optimal spacing between repeated examples.
 Details are in the appendix.
 At each iteration we train a 411m parameter model for the chinchila optimal number of tokens, but exit early from the run after 80% of tokens have been seen.

 > [9] determines a checkpoint late in training, but before the learning rate has fully decayed, is optimal for *meta-smoothness* - a critical condition for meta-optimization.